Atrociously/stilts/book/src/language.md

 that popular template engines support.
 Here is where each feature will be outlined and explained in detail with examples.

+## Vocabulary
+---

+To *render* something in the context of a template is to write it into the data that is output by the engine that is the completed template and provided data.

 A template is made up of two components *content* and *expressions*.
 Expressions are further divided into multiple categories but they either control the logic of the template rendering or are replaced by values while rendering.
 The content of a template is the static text that is manipulated by the engine as defined by the expressions within that template.

-All *expressions* in Stilts are directly comparable to their rust counter parts.
+All *expressions* in Stilts are directly comparable to their rust counterparts.
 This allows nearly unlimited freedom in how users can manipulate their templates.

 In Stilts an *expression* is either a single piece of code surrounded by the delimiters `{%` and `%}` e.g.